Information for IFAs

 Service update at 4 March 2021:

-We are currently producing CETV quotations requested up to 31 August 2020.
-We are currently settling transfer payments within six weeks of receiving all forms.
+We are currently producing CETV quotations requested up to 28 February 2021.
+We are settling transfer payments within six to eight weeks of receiving all forms.

 The information provided on this page is designed to provide financial advisers with relevant information required in conjunction with the provision of independent advice to members of the Airways Pension Scheme (APS).